FAC7/READMEs/week8/json-web-tokens/README.md

 * JSON Web Signature (JWS): The part of the JWT that makes it tamper-proof.
 It is signed with a secret which you can keep in your environment variables.

 ### How do I use it?
 There is a very comprehensive dwyl repo [here](https://github.com/dwyl/learn-json-web-tokens).
-If you're diving into the code, save yourself some confusion by reading [this issue](https://github.com/dwyl/learn-json-web-tokens/issues/46) first.
-Here is a step-by-step guide to the important bits:
+If you want to dive into the code yourself, save yourself some confusion by reading [this issue](https://github.com/dwyl/learn-json-web-tokens/issues/46) first.
+Otherwise, we have put together this step-by-step guide to the important bits of what's going on.

 #### 1. Requiring